eljoujat/eljoujat.github.io/_posts/2015-03-01-how-i-wrote-this-post.md

 ##Blogging about ...?

-I had first to come up with a good answer for this question
+First I had to come up with a good answer for this question

 ![A terribly boring amateur comic strip](/images/blogger_joke.jpg)